Skip to content

 job.event(

-f"Removed deleted session '{session_name}' from cache for '{device_name}'",
+f"removed deleted session '{session_name}' from cache for '{device_name}'",

 resource=instance,